-- The forward-reverse lever is designed for the mounting on the left side of the steering column. - 2 The driving direction Forward (F) -Neutral (N) - Reverse (R) by tilting the forward-reverse lever. - A When traveling at high speed, do not abruptly decelerate by using the forward-reverse lever, to slow down instead press the brake pedal. - A When changing direction, check beforehand there is no obstacle in the direction you will be headed. - Avoid changing direction at high speed.
+- 1 The gear selector is designed for the mounting on the left side of the steering column. - 2 The positions (speeds) 1 to 2 are selected by a rotary motion, the driving direction Forward (F) - Neutral (N) -Reverse (R) by tilting the gear selector lever. - 3 A neutral lock is installed as protection against inadvertent drive off. - · Position N Gear selector lever blocked in this position - · Position D Driving - When doing work, run the truck in the 1st or 2nd speed.

+- A When traveling at high speed, do not abruptly decelerate by using the gear selector lever, to slow down instead press the brake pedal. - ♠ When changing direction, check beforehand there is no obstacle in the direction you will be headed. - A Avoid changing direction at high speed.